Disneyland Hotel Review: Is It Worth The Price?

 Image: © Mickey From The UK

-Disneyland Hotel located at Disneyland Paris is advertised as "impeccable 5-star service and unrivalled Disney hospitality... more than a hotel, your royal fairy tale" and that "Disneyland Paris has raised the bar for the ultimate luxurious vacation".
-We put all that to the test in this Disneyland Hotel review at Disneyland Paris.
+Disneyland Hotel is advertised as "impeccable 5-star service and unrivalled Disney hospitality... more than a hotel, your royal fairy tale" and that "Disneyland Paris has raised the bar for the ultimate luxurious vacation".
+We put all that to the test in this Disneyland Hotel review.

 Overall we had a fantastic stay, but there were a few niggles.
 Most of the niggles are easily fixable and shouldn't put you off a stay, but we're going to be honest about our thoughts and experiences during this stay, and hopefully, when we go back, we'll be able to remove the niggles in this review.